smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

       Migrates the current buffer's content to the specified memory chunk.
       Returns ``false`` if and only if that attempt fails.

+    Operations on the buffer's setup are very sensitive.
+Besides the two mentioned functions, it is advised not to tamper with the current buffer.
     The two functions operate on the ``root`` of nested buffers.
 This accounts for the fact that a buffer may be nested into an *including* buffer due to an include operation.
-When buffers are extended, the root of all nesting is extended.
+When applied to a nested buffer, the extension and migration concerns the root nesting buffer.

 .. function:: on_buffer_before_change(self, BufferBegin, BufferEnd)

-   The reload process always tries to maintain the current lexeme inside the buffer.
-If the lexeme becomes as large as the buffer itself, no reload can happen.
-In the case that the reload failed due to a lexeme being too long this handler is executed.
-Consider enlarging the buffer or using skippers which do not maintain the lexeme.
+   For performance reasons, it is conceivable, that users relate to buffer content via pointers, instead of copying lexemes to other places.
+For these scenarios, the handler ``on_buffer_before_change`` muse be used to trigger a copying of all lexemes to a safe place.

 Failures and End of Stream
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When it is impossible to match at a given position, when a lexatom appears that is unknown to the current encoding, and when the input stream terminates, then it lexer is in a state where it cannot continue.
+Whenever it is impossible to match at a given position, whenever a lexatom appears that is unknown to the current encoding, and whenever the input stream terminates, then it lexer is in a state where it cannot continue.
 To handle these cases, the following incidence handlers may be provided.

 .. data:: on_end_of_stream